dbt-labs/docs.getdbt.com/website/docs/docs/about/viewpoint.md

 This change has unlocked significant possibility, but analytics teams (ours included) have still faced challenges in consistently delivering high-quality, low-latency analytics.

 We believe that analytics teams have a workflow problem.
 Too often, analysts operate in isolation, and this creates suboptimal outcomes.
 Knowledge is siloed.
 We too often rewrite analyses that a colleague had already written.
 We fail to grasp the nuances of datasets that we’re less familiar with.
-We differ in our calculations of a shared metric.
+We differ in our calculations of a shared <Term id="metric" />.

 We have convinced ourselves after hundreds of conversations that these conditions are by and large the status quo for even sophisticated analytics teams.
 As a result, organizations suffer from reduced decision speed and reduced decision quality.